 This activity is perfect for pretending like you’re camping in the wild in the comfort of your own home.
 Start by running around the house with your little one and collecting as many blankets as possible.
 Bring them into the living room, grab a few chairs, and make your fort!
 Help your child reach up high and tie the blankets onto the chairs, or tuck them into the couch cushions.
 Now, partake in some fun camping activities such as telling campfire stories, singing campfire songs, or consider even making some smores in the microwave!

 One last OT-based activity you can try using items around your house is to create some delicious food jewelry.
 Find some string or yarn, and then gather food items that you can use to make your jewelry.
 Some ideas include noodles, round cereal, pretzels, or candy with a hole.
 Have your child carefully place each item onto their string one at a time, and then help them tie it to make a necklace or bracelet.
 When you’re all done, you and your little one can wear your jewelry and even sneak in a few bites!

-Follow us on our social media (Facebook, Instagram, Pinterest) all month long for more occupational therapy tips, resources, and activities.
-As always, please don’t hesitate to contact us at any time to discuss if your child would benefit from pediatric therapy.
-Our team is here to support both you and your child in any way that we can.
+Happy Occupational Therapy Month!
+Follow us on our social media (Facebook, Instagram, Pinterest) for more occupational therapy tips, resources, and activities.
+If you’d like to discuss if your child would benefit from pediatric therapy, please do not hesitate to contact us.
+Our team is here to support children and families in any way that we can.